ankita1308/upswing-mqtt-rabbitmq-pipeline/README.md

 -> Install RabbitMQ from the official website.
 Ensure that you download the appropriate version for your operating system.

+-> Install MongoDB from their official website.
+Ensure that you download the appropriate version for your operating system.

 ## 2. Starting RabbitMQ Server

 ### Set Up System Path:

 Add the RabbitMQ directory to your system path.
 This directory is typically located at `C:\Program Files\RabbitMQ Server\rabbitmq_server-3.13.0\sbin`.

+Add the mongodb deirectory to your system path.
+This directoty is typically located at `C:\Users\adacl\AppData\Local\Programs\mongosh\`.

 ### Starting RabbitMQ Server: